What is Plantar Fasciitis?

 These orthobiologic injections for plantar fasciitis often work better than the traditional cortisone shots, since they not only soothe the pain but can also promote regeneration of damaged tissue.
 Repeated cortisone shots can actually lead to further damage to the affected tendons, but the same is not true of stem cell-based therapy.

 Prolotherapy is a non-surgical treatment that involves targeted injections.
-The solution used in this treatment contains a local anaesthetic and concentrated dextrose (steroids are not used), which stimulates the tissues’ natural ability to repair.
+The solution used in this treatment contains a local anaesthetic and concentrated dextrose (steroids are not used).
+This procedure stimulates the tissues’ natural ability to repair.

 Platelet-Rich Plasma Therapy